pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

 ===============================
-Functional testcases for tacker
+Functional testcases for apmec
 ===============================

-Purpose of functional testcases is to verify various functionality of tacker features.
-From tacker home directory, testcases are located at tacker/tests/functional.
+Purpose of functional testcases is to verify various functionality of apmec features.
+From apmec home directory, testcases are located at apmec/tests/functional.

 Writing a testcase:A testcase is written by declaring a class name derived from class base.BaseTackerTest.
-BaseTackerTest is class declared in tacker/tests/functional/vnfd/base.py.
+BaseTackerTest is class declared in apmec/tests/functional/vnfd/base.py.

 A testcase body typically looks as below: